-Isaac is a Researcher in the Inclusive Innovation team at Nesta
+Isaac was a Researcher in the Inclusive Innovation team at Nesta

 Isaac holds a BA in Social Anthropology (first-class honours) from the University of Cambridge, and a Master 1 in Interdisciplinary Social Sciences (distinction) from the École des Hautes Études en Sciences Sociales, Paris.
 He speaks five languages, and outside of work he enjoys reading, politics, playing musical instruments and dance.